megithub02/PowerBI/README.md

         thus, more customers have used 'Online payment mode'.
 #
-Displaying # Superstore sales dashboard# PowerBI
+Displaying # Superstore sales dashboard